-(1) 4686-I1 was formed by melting of an H-chondrite target similar to the host (Sec.
-4.4) after metamorphism (Sec.
-4.2), which strongly suggests impact melting.

-(2) 7873-II was melted after H chondrite metamorphism (Sec.
-4.2), probably by in situ melting that also expelled immiscible metal and sulfide liquid to form a large adjacent nodule (Fig. 4c).

-(3) A similar process is inferred for creating PVM-I1 and its adjacent nodule (Fig. 4c of Hutson et al., 2013), although here melting occurred prior to or during metamorphism in the L chondrite parent body (Sec.
-4.2).
-In situ shock melting for PVM-I1 and 7873-I1 is supported by evidence for strong shock in the two host meteorites (Hutson et al., 2013; Ruzicka et al., 2017).

-(4) Impact melting of LL-like host is consistent with oxygen isotope data for 4859-I18 and its host (Table 6) and consistent with the conclusions of Jamsja and Ruzicka (2010) for inclusions in NWA 4859.

-(5) An impact melt origin is strongly suggested for Glk-I1 (Fig. 4b) on the basis of olivine phenocryst grain sizes, presence of metal-sulfide nodule, and olivine zoning patterns (which all resemble impact melts-Sec.
-3.2.1, 3.2.2), evidence for breaking of crystals prior to melt solidification (Sec.
-3.2.2), and other evidence for internal deformation, including areas of mafic glass that separate clasts (Fig. 4b).
-The latter could be produced by a separate episode of deformation and melting, or in the later stages of the same event that created the original inclusion.
+- (1) 4686-I1 was formed by melting of an H-chondrite target similar to the host (Table 6) after metamorphism (Section 4.2), which strongly suggests impact melting. - (2) 7873-I1 was melted after H chondrite metamorphism (Section 4.2), probably by in situ melting that also expelled immiscible metal and sulfide liquid to form a large adjacent nodule (Fig. 4c). - (3) A similar process is inferred for creating PVM-I1 and its adjacent nodule (Hutson et al., 2013), although here melting occurred prior to or during metamorphism in the L chondrite parent body (Section 4.2).
+In situ shock melting for PVM-I1 and 7873-I1 is supported by evidence for strong shock in the two host meteorites (Hutson et al., 2013; Ruzicka et al., 2017). - (4) Impact melting of LL-like host is consistent with oxygen isotope data for 4859-I18 and its host (Table 6) and consistent with the conclusions of Jamsja and Ruzicka (2010) for inclusions in NWA 4859. - (5) An impact melt origin is strongly suggested for Glk-I1 (Fig. 4b) on the basis of olivine phenocryst grain sizes, presence of metal-sulfide nodule, and olivine zoning patterns (which all resemble impact melts-Sections 3.2.1 and 3.2.2), evidence for breaking of crystals prior to melt solidification (Section 3.2.2), and other evidence for internal deformation, including areas of mafic glass that separate clasts (Fig. 4b).
+The mafic glass could be produced by a separate episode of deformation and melting, or in the later stages of the same event that created the original inclusion.

 Most Unfr inclusions experienced metamorphism.
 The large proportion of this type of inclusion in type 5 and 6 hosts (Fig. 3), as well as the high proportion of Unfr inclusions with equilibrated EOC-like compositions of phases (Fig. 6) and blurred inclusion-host contacts (Table 5), suggest that many of the Unfr inclusions in high-type chondrites were strongly affected by metamorphism.
 More specifically, a metamorphic origin partly obscuring an earlier history is suggested for Obl-I2, 7871-I1, and 8645-I1.
-These inclusions have oxygen-isotopic compositions suggesting they are xenoliths (Sec.
-4.4), but mineral compositions and blurred inclusion-host contacts suggesting in situ metamorphism (Sec.
-4.2).
+These inclusions have oxygen-isotopic compositions suggesting they are xenoliths Section 4.3.2), but mineral compositions and blurred inclusion-host contacts suggesting in situ metamorphism (Section 4.2).
 The latter could have resulted in open-system exchange that changed bulk compositions to create an Unfr inclusion.
-This is particularly true of Obl-I2, a megadroplet that resembles other Vfr megadroplet, based on a texture (and granular olivine rim) similar to Vfr megadroplets Lut-I1 and 7872-I1.
+This is particularly true of Obl-I2, a megadroplet that resembles other Vfr inclusions in form as well as in oxygen isotopic composition.
+7871-II also may have originated as a Vfr megadroplet, based on a texture (and granular olivine rim) similar to Vfr megadroplets Lut-I1 and 7872-I1.

-4.4.3 FldR and Jgo-I1 inclusions
+4.4.3.
+FldR and Jgo-II inclusions